Meet the board

 Previously, I held the role of chairman of the Teesside and District Branch of the British Computer Society (BCS).

-Lynne Taylor - Interim director of planning and performanceMy NHS career commenced within Information Management and Technology before progressing into roles across Performance, Planning and Strategy.
+Lynne Taylor - Director of planning and performanceMy NHS career commenced within Information Management and Technology before progressing into roles across Performance, Planning and Strategy.
 My experience encompasses supporting strategic change projects including the Acute Service Review and the trust’s application for Foundation Trust Status.

 Before beginning this role in November 2017, I was the Associate Director of Strategy, Performance and Planning.
 To date, I have achieved a Msc in Health Information Management.

-Rita Taylor - Senior independent non executive directorI was appointed in to my role from 1 January 2006 until 31 December 2015.
+Rita Taylor - Associate non executive directorI was appointed in to my role from 1 January 2006 until 31 December 2015.
 I was then re-appointed by the Council of Governors until 31 December 2017.

 Previously, I took on the role of non-executive director of County Durham and Tees Valley Strategic Health Authority.
 Prior to that, I held the position of Youth offending manager at Darlington Borough Council and former teacher at schools, colleges and prison service.